codefori/docs/docs/pages/developing/editing-compiling.md

 ### Source dates

 Source date support must be enabled and are disabled by default.
 This can be changed in the Connection Settings.
+See more on the [Source Dates page](sourcedates.md).

-### Compiling
+## Compiling

 Compile the **active tab** with Ctrl+E.